Top Virtual Assistant Tools: Part 1 – Communication Tools

 c.
 Join.me – Anyone with an account can join meetings using the platform.
 There are three pricing tiers, and you can choose which plan to use depending on how many people will use it.
 With paid versions, you can unlock features such as user management, unlimited calls, toll-free numbers, recording, and more.

 a.
 Asana – One of the most popular team collaboration tools, Asana has plenty of useful features and advanced tools that make managing projects a breeze.
 Its interface is well-organized and user-friendly that you can use it right away without getting lost navigating it.
+It has document collaboration tools where project managers can assign tasks and tag team members.

 b.
-Trello – As a visual collaboration tool, you can use Trello to organize and manage projects in a tactile way.
+Trello – As a visual collaboration tool, you can use Trello to organize and manage tasks and projects in a tactile way.
 Users can use their respective workspaces for better task overseer or create a list of tasks.
 It can also provide access to several plug-ins and third-party tools.

 c.
 Basecamp – As a collaborative communication tool, Basecamp allows you and your team to effortlessly keep track of projects.
 Its easy-to-use features including message boards, to-do lists, and file storage on top of the native group chat ensure that it has everything you need in one place.